 Develop a bedtime routine together.
 Do you and your partner go to bed at the same time or does one of you stay up late playing video games or watching Netflix documentaries?
 You won’t always feel tired at the same time, but developing (and maintaining) a consistent sleep schedule can not only help you improve your overall sleep quality, but it can give you and your partner time to slow things down and be intimate.
 Setting aside time at the end of the day to reflect, develop boundaries, and wind down from the day is crucial.

 Bedtime activities are often depicted as “domestic,” treated as a sign that your relationship has become dull and repetitive, when in reality the ritual of changing into pajamas, brushing your teeth, and turning down the covers can be a time to catch up on how you feel, what you did with your day, and what you want out of the next one.
-When you commit to going to bed at the same time, you’re designing a system that allows for reflection, physical intimacy, better sleep quality and allows both of you to have a great night.
+When you commit to going to bed at the same time, you’re designing a system that allows for reflection, physical intimacy, and better sleep quality.

 You and Your Partner vs. Distraction

 If you’re like 1/3rd of all Americans, you don’t get enough sleep.
 If you find yourself short-tempered or irritable throughout the day, fuzzy and unfocused, inattentive and drinking too much coffee just to skirt by, you need to improve your sleep quality.
 Fight against insomnia together to strengthen your relationship!
 It’s important to be clear with your partner about how much sleep you need and how sleeplessness affects your day.
 If you don’t sleep well because someone is snoring too much or tossing and turning through the night, there are proactive steps you can take to alleviate things.
-You need to be supportive and understanding when it comes to shared spaces, especially when you find the one.
+You need to be supportive and understanding when it comes to shared spaces.

 So… What Do We Do in Bed Then?